SYNchroACK/intelmq/docs/proposal.md

 ## Run mode

-Each bot can be configured with a specific run mode such as:
+Each bot has two modes of execution, as follows:

 * **continuous:** bot will run and process messages indefinitely.
-* **scheduled:** bot will start at the defined `schedule_time`, run one successfully time and then exit.
+* **scheduled:** bot will start at the defined `schedule_time`, and after on successfully execution will exit.

+The following snippet exemplifies the bot's run modes configuration.

 **on runtime configuration:**
 ```
     "abusech-domain-parser": {